12 Tips To Prevent Falls in the Bathroom

 Posted on by John Burfield

 Falls are a hazard that the elderly and people with mobility issues face every day – and the majority of falls happen in the bathroom.
-In fact, the Centers for Disease Control and Prevention (CDC) has declared the bathroom the most dangerous room in the house.
+In fact, the Centers for Disease Control and Prevention (CDC) has declared the bathroom the most dangerous room in the house for older adults.

-But with some modifications, the bathroom can be a safe space for people of all mobility levels.
-Here are Lifeway Mobility's top 10 tips for increasing the safety of your bathroom.
+But with some modifications, the bathroom can be a safe space for everyone, regardless of their mobility.
+Below are some helpful tips and/or ways for increasing safety and preventing falls in the bathroom at home.

 Good lighting can help reduce disorientation and falls in the bathroom.
 Upgrade to light bulbs with more lumens, and, if necessary, install additional lighting fixtures.
 For nighttime visits, an illuminated switch can be helpful, while a nightlight in the hallway can make the trip easier to navigate.